hbctraining/variant_analysis/lessons/variant_filtering.md

 - Non-somatic mutations
 - Sequencing Errors

 `FilterMutectCalls` evaluates the raw variant calls for each of these types of errors using a probabilitic model for errors.
 It then uses this model to determine the probability of an error and applies this filter across all of the variants.
-There are also "hard filters" that immediately flag a variant call for filtering.
+There are also "hard filters" that immediately flag a variant call for filtering.  `FilterMutectCalls` will annotate the FILTER field in the VCF file with whether the variant is passing with `PASS` or the reasons why it failed filtering.
 These include:

 - Too many alternate alleles
 - Low median base quality scores